Schlacki/LSAssignment/README.md

 ## Not required

 - Deleting a Card is NOT required => finished
-- Changing Card or Column title is NOT required
+- Changing Card or Column title is NOT required => finished
 - Showing images is a nice to have but is not required

 <br/>